 I can't believe it's been exactly one year since I visited Hong Kong.
 The trip was also my first to Asia, which left a lasting impression on me.
 Now, more than anything I wish to return, hopefully, next time with my family, to explore more of this exotically beautiful region.

 When I laid out my itinerary for Hong Kong, there were a few activities that were at the top of my list.
-The first was a day trip to see Tian Tan Buddha, also known as the Big Buddha— I knew this was a major tourist attraction, but for some reason I was really drawn to it, and had to see the mammoth statue in person.
+The first was a day trip to see Tian Tan Buddha, also known as Big Buddha— I knew this was a major tourist attraction, but for some reason, I was really drawn to it and had to see the enormous statue in person.
 If for nothing else, it would make for incredible photos.

 While I'm not a Buddhist, there is something very comforting and peaceful about Buddha and his teachings.
 A visit to the monument was a fantastic introduction to Hong Kong with amazing views to boot... plus, as a bonus, I was able to ride the crystal cabin cable car on the Ngong Ping 360!

 I should probably begin with a little history about this site.
 The Big Buddha statue, located on Ngong Ping, Lantau Island, was completed in 1993.
 The statue is set near Po Lin Monastery and symbolizes the harmonious relationship between man and nature, people and faith.

 At 112 feet tall, Tian Tan is one of the largest sitting Buddha statues in the world, and one of only five large Buddha statues in China.
 To get to the site, you can either take the Ngong Ping 360 cable car, a bus or hike an estimated 10 km (6+ miles) of stairs.
 The obvious choice for me was the Ngong Ping Cable Car, which begins at Tung Chung and ends 25 minutes later at Ngong Ping Village and the entrance of Big Buddha.
 The views along the way are breathtaking, but the ride isn't for the faint of heart.